 Without a catalytic converter, you can bump up the engine performance.
 But, it causes so many other problems that you will be wondering whether it is a good idea to go through all those troubles just for a bit of extra horsepower.

-The converter reduces the harmful effects of the exhaust smokes.
+The converter reduces the harmful effects of the exhaust smoke.
 Some of them can even cut the detrimental elements by 90%.

 Laws and regulations regarding automobile emissions and air quality require a car to emit within a limit.
-However, the limit depends on the states and city you live in.
+However, the limit depends on the state and city you live in.

-Annoying sound – Discarding the converter altogether also causes noise pollution.
+Discarding the converter altogether also causes noise pollution.
 Without this component, there will be no muffler to suppress the engine noise.

 >> Are you interested in buying a used car from Japan?
 Click here <<

-How To Detach The Catalytic Converter
+How To Remove Catalytic Converter?

 - Unhitch the O2 sensor: The first step is uncoupling the O2 sensor.
-You can do with a special tool called an O2 wrench.
+You can do it with a special tool called an O2 wrench.